YanchWare/fractal-samples/aws/prometheus-ambassador-sample/README.md

-# Elastic Logging with Ambassador Sample
+# Prometheus in GKE sample

 ## Introduction

-The purpose of this project is to show an example of instantiating a EKS cluster with ECK (Elastic, Kibana, APM, Fluentd) as a Logging solution and Ambassador as API Gateway.
+The purpose of this project is to test the instantiation of Prometheus alongside Ambassador in EKS.

-Having both components present, Fractal Cloud will make Kibana available at the Ambassador host address mentioned.

 You can find more information on this in our [documentation](https://fractal.cloud/docs).